stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 4 API Consumption - Developers and Apps/README.md

 ![image alt text](./media/get_key.png)

-* From the main Apigee UI (not the Developer Portal), go back to the Employee API you've already created and click the **Trace** tab in the upper right.
+* From the main Apigee UI (not the Developer Portal), go back to the Mock Target API you've already created and click the **Trace** tab in the upper right.

 * Click **Start Trace Session** to begin a trace session.